eclipse-kura/kura/docs/gateway-configuration/cloud-service-configuration.md

 - **republish.mqtt.birth.cert.on.gps.lock**: when set to true, forces a republish of the MQTT Birth Certificate when a GPS correct position lock is received.
 The device is then registered with its real coordinates.
 (Required field).

 - **republish.mqtt.birth.cert.on.modem.detect**: when set to true, forces a republish of the MQTT Birth Certificate when the service receives a modem detection event.
+For devices configured to use [NetworkManager](https://networkmanager.dev), this property is not available.
 (Required field).

 - **enable.default.subscriptions**: manages the default subscriptions to the gateway management MQTT topics.
 When disabled, the gateway will not be remotely manageable.